 To be valid, the affidavits must cover each element of the commission of the contempt.
 (See Code.
 Civ.
 Proc. § 1211.5.)
 Each element must be supported by factual allegations based on firsthand knowledge.

 Schorr Law has experience with enforcing non-monetary judgments through contempt proceedings.
-To inquire about a free consultation please call (310) 954-1877 or email us at .
+To see if you qualify for a free consultation please call (310) 954-1877 or email us at [email protected].
 You can also send us a message though here.